 The People's Republic of Burkina Faso (or Burkina Faso for short) is a landlocked West African country just at the north of Ghana.
 Burkina Faso also borders the Republic of Ivory Coast to the southwest, the Republic of Benin to the southeast, the Republic of Mali to the north and the People's Republic of Togo to the south.

 Burkina Faso has a total land area of about 274,200sq.km and a total population of about 18.5 million people with the population growth rate around 3.1%.
-About 30% of the total population lives in urban areas in major cities and towns such as Ouagadougou the capital.
+About 30% of the total population live in urban areas in major cities and towns such as Ouagadougou the capital.
 Ouagadougou the capital of Burkina Faso contains about 2 million people.
 Burkina Faso is cut by the three principal rivers of the Black, Red, and White Voltas.

 Islam remains the most dominant religion in Burkina Faso today with about 61% of the total population being Muslims.
 Christians including Catholics and Protestants form just about 25% of the total population.
 Traditional believers, Animists, and the other minor religious groups make up the remaining population.
 Burkina Faso is a diverse community with several ethnic and racial groups living together.
 Mossi the most dominant ethnic group make up about 40% of the population.
 The Gurunsi, the Senufo, the Lobi, the Bobo, the Mande, the Fulani, and the several other minor ethnic groups together make up the remaining 60% of the population.
 Although French remains the official language, several native African languages are written and spoken in Burkina Faso today.

 Burkina Faso just like its neighboring countries is blessed with abundance of natural resources such as gold, phosphates, manganese, limestone, marble, etc.